-Lawyer watchdog loses suit over firing by Michigan Supreme Court
+Lawyer watchdog loses suit over firing by Mich. court

 Detroit — A judge has dismissed a lawsuit over the firing of the longtime administrator of a state agency that investigates lawyers suspected of misconduct.